 The hold and wait condition can be eliminated by forcing a process to release all resources held by it whenever it requests a resource that is not available.
 There are two protocols to implement this strategy

 - The process requests all needed resources before it begins execution.
-We can implement this provision by requiring that system calls requesting resources for a process procede all other system calls.
+We can implement this provision by requiring that system calls request resources for a process that precedes all other system calls.

-- Second protocols allow a process to request resources only when the process has none.
-A process requests resources and use them.
+- The second protocols allow a process to request resources only when the process has none.
+A process requests resources and uses them.
 Before it can request any additional resources, however, it must release all the resources that are currently allocated.

 - Resource utilization may be slow, since many of the resources may be allocated but unused for a long period.